John Kronschnabel Obituary - Omaha, NE | Legacy Pro

 May 1, 1930 - May 14, 2020

-Preceded in death by his son, Michael Kronschnabel; son-in-law, Jeff Wilson; brothers, Edward and George; sisters, Elizabeth, Frances and Eileen.
-Survived by his loving wife of 61 years, Helen; children, Linda Wilson, Barbara Kronschnabel, Bernard (B.J.)
-Kronschnabel; daughter-in-law, Kim Kronschnabel; two grandsons, Randy Wilson and Ryan (Diana Ariss Rogel) Kronschnabel; great grandchildren, Malia and Isa Rogel Mendoza and Michael Roger Kronschnabel; sister, Mary Kronschnabel; his large extended family.

-FUNERAL SERVICE Friday, 10:30am at St. Robert Bellarmine Catholic Church.
-VISITATION with the family Friday, 10-10:30am at the Church.
+FUNERAL SERVICE: Friday 10:30 am at St. Robert Bellarmine Catholic Church, with VISITATION with the family 10-10:30am prior to Service.
 CDC Guidelines will be in place.
-The service can be livestreamed at https://www.stroberts.com/
+The Service can be streamed at https://www.stroberts.com/

 John A. Gentleman Mortuaries & Crematory